willake/vreactable/README.md

 ## Credits

-VReactable is an research project at [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
-We collaborate with an XR researcher, [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom), to develop a tool that not only inspire XR artists but also intrigue people that have no experience in XR.
+VReactable is a research project conducted at  [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
+We are in collaboration with XR researcher [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom) to create a tool designed to inspire XR artists and captivate individuals without prior experience in XR.

-The right of this project is reserved to HKU.
-While referencing this project, It will be necceessary to mention HKU.
-It would be great to mention the people participate in developing this tool as well.
+The rights to this project are reserved by HKU.
+When referencing this project, it is necessary to acknowledge HKU.
+Additionally, it would be appreciated to mention the individuals who actively contributed to the development of this tool.

 ### Developers